barbeque/dumb-yield-return-tricks/README.md

 * *wtf.cs* - Demonstrates a common but annoying bug with manipulating IEnumerables returned from a yield return generator without first holding onto the entire collection in memory.
+* *filehandles.cs* - Demonstrates that the body around a yield return is re-called when trying to re-enumerate the state machine produced by the yield return.
+Also shows a potential trap with opening and closing a file around a yield return.